-To determine the net taxable income, an inflation adjustment computed pursuant to Sections 105 to 108 of Income Tax Law must be deducted from or added to the tax result of the fiscal period being calculated.
-This will be applicable in the fiscal year in which the variation percentage of the Consumer Price Index (CPI) accumulated over the 36 months prior to the year end is higher than 100%.
+To determine the net taxable income, an inflation adjustment computed pursuant to Sections 105 to 108 of Income Tax Law must be deducted from or added to the tax result for the fiscal period being calculated.
+This will apply in the fiscal year in which a variation percentage of the Consumer Price Index (CPI) accumulated over the 36 months prior to year-end exceeds 100%.
 These provisions are applicable for fiscal years commencing on or after January 1, 2018.